openebs/openebs/k8s/upgrades/README.md

         # as mentioned below
         - "cstor-sparse-pool"
         - "cstor-disk-pool"
-        # For upgrades lesser than 1.9.0, use
+        # For upgrades older than 1.9.0, use
         # '--spc-name=<spc_name> format as
         # below commented line
         # - "--spc-name=cstor-sparse-pool"